vinogradovkonst/vinogradovkonst/README.md

 * [Evidently](https://github.com/evidentlyai/evidently), the most popular observability framework for ML models

 Since 2020, I have been publishing the [Runa Open Source Startup (ROSS) Index](https://runacap.com/ross-index/), where we highlight the top 20 trending open source startups (by GitHub star growth) every quarter.

+As a VC and a philanthropist, I am strongly interested in Open Source, and I take it seriously.